Header Banner

-How To: Turn an Old Android Device into a Security Camera
+How to Turn an Old Android Device into a Security Camera

 One of the best uses for an old Android device is to turn it into a security webcam that can be accessed over the internet.
 But most of the time, this is a rather difficult process, because existing apps usually require you to mess around with network settings and configure a personal web server.